Disclaimer: I own nothing. Everything belongs to Tolkien.

 Glorfindel smiled at the Elflings.
 "Of course I will, penneth," he said.
 He then quickly kissed Elrohir's sore knee.
 "How does that feel?"

 Elrohir smiled as he looked up at the Balrog Slayer.
-"Better!"
+"It feels better!"

 Erestor snuck a glance at the three Elves in the library with him, raising a curious eyebrow.
 Surely the simple action could not have actually made the younger twin's skinned knee feel better.
 It must have been the mentality of it that made Elrohir believe the kiss had healing properties.

 Glorfindel's smile broadened, ruffling both Elrohir and Elladan's dark hair.
-"Good, I'm glad," he told him.
+"Good, I am glad," he told him.
 "Now come.
 Let us get you some breakfast."

 "All right, Glorfy!"